Keyfactor/command-cert-manager-issuer/README.md

 The cert-manager external issuer for Keyfactor Command can be used to issue certificates from Keyfactor Command using cert-manager.

 ### Authentication
 Authentication to the Command platform is done using basic authentication.
-The credentials must be provided as a Kubernetes `kubernetes.io/basic-auth` secret.
+The credentials for a user with permissions to enroll must be provided as a Kubernetes `kubernetes.io/basic-auth` secret.

 Create a `kubernetes.io/basic-auth` secret with the Keyfactor Command username and password:
 ```shell